 You can check out the websites of a few recruitment agencies recruiting worldwide: https://www.allcruisejobs.com/ and https://cast-a-way.com/ and check out the vacancies.
 Once you contact them, they will direct you on what to do next.

 Of course, keep in mind that your application will depend on the current job openings.
 Sometimes, you’ll apply for a position and wait several months for an interview.
-It all depends on whether cruise companies have job openings for the position you applied for or not, but also it depends on your experience in that field, if you have required qualifications or not.
+It all depends on whether cruise companies have job openings for the position you applied for or not, but also it depends on your experience in that field if you have the required qualifications or not.

 I know people who have been waiting for over a year just for an initial interview with cruise company representatives, so be aware that this process can be long and exhausting.

 Also, a very important thing to bear in mind is that the agencies can be manipulative sometimes and try to trick you into applying for some other positions the cruise company needs at that moment, so you end up as a dishwasher instead of the assistant waiter (I take this as an example, it’s the same department but different job positions).
 Always be specific about the position you’re applying for, double-check and go for it.

 Concessionaire companies are independent companies in charge of hiring employees worldwide to work onboard cruise ships.
 These companies normally recruit people for specific onboard departments, such as Spa, Sales, and a few other departments.

 It’s important to note that these companies are independent, separate from cruise ship companies.
 Their main task is to provide training for future cruise ship employees, guide them through the complete hiring process, and prepare them for work on a cruise ship.